Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Acknowledgments

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiographynophoto}{Andrew Catellier} (Senior Member, IEEE) attended the University of Wyoming where he earned a B.S. in Electrical Engineering in 2006 and an M.S. in Electrical Engineering in 2007.
-Since then, Andrew conducted traditional and crowd-sourced subjective experiments for audio and video signals and explored objective speech quality assessment using ML techniques at the Institute for Telecommunication Sciences (ITS) in Boulder, Colorado.
-He worked to facilitate crop yield measurements, forecasts, and classification via remote sensing, computer vision, and ML at GeoVisual Analytics from 2017 until 2022.
-Currently, Andrew uses computer vision and ML to validate identification documents and identity at Nametag, Inc. \end{IEEEbiographynophoto}
+\begin{biography}{Andrew A. Catellier} (Senior Member, IEEE) attended the University of Wyoming, where he earned a B.S. in Electrical Engineering in 2006 and an M.S. in Electrical Engineering in 2007.
+Between 2007 and mid 2023, Andrew conducted traditional and crowd-sourced subjective experiments for audio and video signals, and explored objective speech quality assessment using ML techniques at the Institute for Telecommunication Sciences (ITS) in Boulder, Colorado.
+From 2017 until 2022, he worked to facilitate crop yield measurements, forecasts, and classification via remote sensing, computer vision, and ML at GeoVisual Analytics from 2017 until 2022.
+Starting in 2022, Andrew leveraged computer vision and ML to validate identification documents and identity at Nametag, Inc. \end{biography}

-\begin{IEEEbiographynophoto}{Stephen Voran} (Senior Member, IEEE) received the B.A. degree in Mathematics from Carleton College, Northfield, MN, in 1985, and the M.S. degree in Electrical Engineering from the University of Colorado, Boulder, in 1989.
-Since 1990 he has been with the Institute for Telecommunication Sciences, Boulder, Colorado and has been contributing to signal-processing based advances in objective assessment of telecommunications speech quality and intelligibility, as well as subjective audio testing, speech coding, and audio quality enhancement.
+\begin{IEEEbiography}{Stephen D. Voran} (Senior Member, IEEE) received the B.A. degree in Mathematics from Carleton College, Northfield, MN, in 1985, and the M.S. degree in Electrical Engineering from the University of Colorado, Boulder, in 1989.
+Since 1990 he has been with the Institute for Telecommunication Sciences, Boulder, Colorado and has been contributing to signal-processing–based advances in objective assessment of telecommunications speech quality and intelligibility, as well as subjective audio testing, speech coding, and audio quality enhancement.